pyjeopardy/pyjeopardy/README.md

 monitor.
 The number of answers per category is also variable and can even vary for each category.

-This are the possible answer types:
+These are the possible answer types:

  * answer (simple text)
  * image